Riven: Plot

-Once there, the player explores the islands of Riven, eventually discovering Catherine's prison.
-The player also travels to Tay, the Age of the Moiety (rebellious Rivenese under the leadership of Catherine who are attempting to end Gehn's tyrannical rule), and the "233rd Age", Gehn's personal sanctuary, where the player meets Gehn himself.
-Gehn attempts to convince the player that his intentions to rebuild D'ni (the civilization responsible for originating the art of the link books) were honorable and that he seeks atonement for his past transgressions.
-Because of the decay of Riven's structure, the only way to clearly signal Atrus is to bring about a massive disturbance in the Age's stability—accomplished by reopening the Star Fissure, which Gehn had closed.
-When it opens, Atrus immediately links to Riven to investigate and meets the player at the brink of the Fissure.
+Once there, the player travels across the islands of Riven, encountering Catherine, Gehn, and the Moeity, rebels fighting against Gehn's rule.
+Because of the decay of Riven's structure, the only way to clearly signal Atrus is to further destabilize the Age—accomplished by reopening the Star Fissure, which Gehn had closed.
+When it is opened, Atrus links to Riven to investigate, and meets the player at the brink of the fissure.
 Depending on the player's actions, the ending to Riven varies.
-In the best ending, the player tricks Gehn into the prison book and releases Catherine.
-Atrus and Catherine thank the Stranger before linking back to the Age of Myst.
-The Stranger then falls into the Star Fissure to be taken on the path back to his world.
-The worst ending involves neither capturing Gehn nor releasing Catherine, which allows Gehn to kill Atrus (and then the player) and escape from his imprisonment.
-Other endings include capturing Gehn without saving Catherine, or being trapped in the prison book.
+In the best (and canonical) ending, the player tricks Gehn into the prison book and releases Catherine, who helps the Rivenese people evacuate to another Age.
+Atrus and Catherine thank the player before linking back to Myst.
+The player then falls into the Star Fissure to be taken back to their world.
+The worst ending involves signaling Atrus without either capturing Gehn or releasing Catherine, which allows Gehn to kill Atrus and the player, then take Atrus's linking book to Myst, leaving the Rivenese people to die in the rapidly collapsing Age as he escapes.
+Other endings include capturing Gehn without saving Catherine, being trapped in the prison book, or being killed by Gehn after angering him.